Mamelodi Sundowns F.C.

 Mamelodi Sundowns Football Club (simply known as the Sundowns) is a South African professional football club based in Mamelodi, Pretoria, Gauteng that plays in the Premiership, the first tier of South African football league system.
 Founded in the 1970s, they play their home games in the Loftus Versfeld Stadium.
+Sundowns are regarded as one of the most successful clubs in African football.

-As of 2025, the Sundowns are the most successful football club in the South African PSL with 15 league titles, amounting to a record 18 in total.
-Domestically, they have also won the Nedbank Cup six times, the MTN 8 four times and the Telkom Knockout four times.
+As of 2026, Sundowns are the most successful football club in the South African Premiership with 15 league titles, amounting to a record 18 in total.
+Domestically, they have also won the Nedbank Cup six times, the Telkom Knockout four times and the MTN 8 four times.

 They won the 2016 CAF Champions League, 2017 CAF Super Cup and were voted the 2016 CAF Club of the Year.
 They are the first South African team to compete in the FIFA Club World Cup, where they finished in 6th place.
 In 2021, Sundowns became the first club in Africa to win both CAF Champions League and CAF Women's Champions League titles.
 In 2023, Sundowns was crowned champions of the inaugural African Football League.
+In 2026, Sundowns won their second CAF Champions League.

 Sundowns is owned by South African business magnate Patrice Motsepe and is one of the most valuable clubs in Africa, with a market value of €29 million as of the 2023-24 season.
 The club takes pride in its unique style of attacking play, locally dubbed "Shoe Shine & Piano" which includes combinations of quick, short passes on the ground and this is likened to the Spanish Tiki-taka and Total Football.
 Over the years, this style of play has been reflected in its youth teams and women's football team.

 History

 1964–1970: Beginnings

 Sundowns Football Club originated around Marabastad, a cosmopolitan area north west of the Pretoria CBD in the early sixties, where it was formed by a group of youngsters residing in the area.
 The club mentions individuals such as Frank "ABC" Motsepe, Roy Fischer, Ingle Singh and Bernard Hartze and as part of its founding young stars.
 The newly established team was named Marabastad Sundowns after an amateur club called Sundowns, which existed in the 1940s, also formed in Marabastad.

 Headquarters of Mamelodi Sundowns FC in Chloorkop in Pretoria.

-In 1969, Ingle "Jinx" Sigh, one of the founding players for Sundowns and later owner of both Marabastad Sundowns and Pretoria City (which later became SuperSport United F.C.), decided to sell the club to Dr. Bonny Sebotsane, Dr. Motsiri Itsweng and philanthropist Joseph Ntshimane "Fish" Kekana.
+In 1969, Ingle "Jinx" Singh, one of the founding players for Sundowns and later owner of both Marabastad Sundowns and Pretoria City (which later became SuperSport United F.C.), decided to sell the club to Dr. Bonny Sebotsane, Dr. Motsiri Itsweng.
 The club was moved to the nearby township of Mamelodi and was officially established and renamed as Mamelodi Sundowns in 1970.